Englands Wood, Moeen Rock India In Second Test - UrduPoint

 Kohli, who had been in good touch, survived left-arm swing bowler Curran's review for lbw on height.

-But still on 20 and seemingly playing for inswinger, Kohli edged a Curran delivery angled across him and was caught behind off a thin nick to spark a joyful run in celebration from the bowler.
+But still on 20 and seemingly playing for inswinger, Kohli edged a Curran delivery angled across him and was caught behind off a thin nick.

+"As far as Rohit is concerned, he has made it clear this is a shot he plays," said India batting coach Vikram Rathour.

+"Kohli, it was just a lapse in concentration."
+Cricket crowds traditionally clap batsmen for reaching multiples of 50 runs but on Sunday there was plenty of ironic applause from India, as well as England, supporters for every 50 balls faced by both Pujara and Rahane.